C# 8: Nullable Reference Types

 #Sometimes you know better than the compiler that something is not null

-Sometimes the compiler is not smart enough to understand that something is not null in the context.
-In this case, you can use the null-forgiving operator (!) after the null value.
-The compiler will consider the value as non-nullable and remove the warnings.
+Sometimes the compiler cannot determine that a value is not null in a given context.
+You can use the null-forgiving operator (!) to tell the compiler to treat the value as non-nullable and suppress the warnings.

 C#